rnjhnd/cimb-savings-decorator/README.md

 **BankAcountDecorator** must be an interface.

 Follow instructions.
 You are not allowed to insert other methods except what is stated in the diagram (setters and getters are allowed).

-In your solution you must provide the following in your Github link account:

-   * Problem statement (Description of the problem.
-Just copy what is stated here).
-   * UML Class Diagram
-   * Uploaded java codes for the solution.